 The Marmot Phase is very comfortable with soft liner materials.
 We enjoy sleeping in this bag.

 The Phase comes with a small-ish sized stuff sack to pack it down.
 It is much more compressible than its sack suggests, though, and if you purchase a separate compression sack, you can get it down much smaller.
-It packs similar to the Egret but not quite as small as the Neutrino.
+It'll fit nicely into a backpacking backpack.

-We like the Phase's simple features and the attempts Marmot has made at weight savings.
-The Phase has a small inner pocket which we like for storing small things like earplugs and headlamps.
-The finish on the exterior of the bag held up against moist mornings during our testing period.
+We like the Phase's simple features and the attempts Marmot has made at saving weight.
+It has a small inner pocket which we prefer for storing small things like earplugs and headlamps.
+The finish on the exterior of the bag is water resistant, holding up to moisture-laden mornings.